oslabs-beta/Airfn/README.md

 * User serves functions locally as Lambdas by entering air serve.

-...CLI spins up an Express server and serves the user’s functions, using the names of the functions as the names of the API endpoints.
+...
+CLI spins up an Express server and serves the user’s functions, using the names of the functions as the names of the API endpoints.
 User can now locally test her Lambdas by sending requests to the endpoints.

 * User builds functions for deployment by entering air build.

-...CLI processes user&#39;s functions to transpile functions source code and any imported Node modules to her chosen Node.js version via Babel.
+...
+CLI processes user&#39;s functions to transpile functions source code and any imported Node modules to her chosen Node.js version via Babel.

 * User deploys functions to AWS by entering air deploy.

-...CLI gets function source code of user&#39;s functions in string format, along with a generated YAML template based on the user&#39;s functions containing configuration for AWS API Gateway and other services, that will be used to deploy the functions as Lambdas to AWS and later be written to our
+...
+CLI gets function source code of user&#39;s functions in string format, along with a generated YAML template based on the user&#39;s functions containing configuration for AWS API Gateway and other services, that will be used to deploy the functions as Lambdas to AWS and later be written to our